 Embracing Senior Living in the Urban Mix

-In the next 20 years, the over-65 population will double — meaning seniors will make up an even bigger part of our urban communities.
-We need to reconsider the place that active aging and senior living developments can play in the urban mix.
+In the next 20 years, the over-65 population will double — as seniors make up more of our urban communities, we need to reconsider the role that active aging and senior living developments can play.

 August 17, 2022 |

 Together, EVs, AVs, and Multimodal Transportation Will Create More Vibrant Cities

 We want the act of moving around our cities and communities to be convenient, quick, clean, accessible, and inclusive.
 So what does that look like, both today and in the years to come?

 Our lives are influenced by seasonal and cyclical events, so what if our work behaviors followed suit?
 We explore the possibilities of seasonal work.